 Lead Hands, in addition to their regular duties, under the direction of the appropriate manager, shall be responsible for the general direction and daily work assignments of other employees.
 A Lead Hand shall neither evaluate the work performance of employees nor discipline such employees.
 Lead Hands shall communicate their concern with the work, firstly to the employee concerned, and failing resolution, to the appropriate manager.

 24.07 Inspection Allowance

-Government Certified Tradespersons, as designated by the Board as responsible for vehicle inspection and certification, shall receive an allowance of twenty-five cents (\$0.25) per hour.
+Government Certified Tradespersons, as designated by the Employer as responsible for vehicle inspection and certification, shall receive an allowance of two dollars (\$2.00) per hour.

 24.08 Indemnification Against Proceedings